James-1982/ExpoManager/README.md

 - pwd: Admin123!
 (from swagger => login => get token => set Bearer + token on Authorization button).

-# Can register new user using regitration endpoint => new user will have role of Supervisor
+# Admin Can register new user using regitration endpoint => new user will have role of Supervisor
   Supervisor: can to all but it can not delete entity from db (only admin can)

 # Admin can promote or demote any other user account